UTC – proud enabler for a low-carbon future

 7) Abstracts are chosen based on their strength, content matter and market/trend relevance – i.e choose topic carefully when submitting your abstract.
 A listing in the most appropriate category will give you a greater chance to be selected.

 8) Submit with author/presenter in the online submittal form.
 In case of multiple authors, please list co-authors at the end of the abstract text.

-13) A complementary conference fee, including lunches and social events, will be provided for one speaker per abstract/presentation.
+12) A complementary conference fee, will be provided for one speaker per abstract/presentation.
 UTC will not cover travel/accommodation expenses.

-14) Students: UTC will cover travel and accommodation for the selected students giving presentations, as well as cover their conference fee.
-Please note that we will accept student abstracts until April 15th 2019, enabling as many as possible to propose an abstract.
+13) Students: UTC will cover travel and accommodation for the selected students giving presentations (if allowed), as well as cover their conference fee.
+Please note that we will accept student abstracts until April 15th 2021, enabling as many as possible to propose an abstract.